 As has been known for at least 40 years, any serious evaluation of loudspeakers for use in a professional environment must involve extensive confidence building evaluation to be sure that listening fatigue is not detected by any listener under any conditions.
 Unfortunately, the commercial constraints nowadays has contracted the entire 'loudspeaker evaluation' to a listening exposure of a few minutes, and completely neglected longer term fatigue evaluation with serious overall commercial consequences even underlying Health and Safety issues.

-We introduced the bi-wire terminal arrangement on the original HL Compact back in 1988, and it has been a feature of all Harbeth HL and domestic monitor speakers ever since.
-The original thinking was promoted by Martin Colloms in Hi-Fi News but as we belatedly discovered once we'd started shipping the HL Compact to Japan, Toshiba Corporation already had a patent on bi-wiring, and they set about enforcing it through their Intellectual Property lawyers.
-An agreement was struck with them and we adopted bi-wiring as the Harbeth standard.
+We introduced the bi-wire terminal arrangement back in 1988 when it was an in-vogue way of wiring and it remaines a feature of the Super HL5plus.
+The original thinking was promoted by Martin Colloms in Hi-Fi News and Record Review magazine but, as we belatedly discovered once we'd started shipping the HL Compact to Japan, Toshiba Corporation already had a patent on bi-wiring, and they set about enforcing it through their Intellectual Property lawyers.
+An agreement was struck with them and we continued.